Freshwater Board Members

 Lisa Whalen, Minnetrista, MN, Chair

 Ms. Whalen, appointed to the Freshwater Society Board in August 2011, owned and operated her own interior design business for 22 years.
 She is the Mayor of Minnetrista.
-She served on the Minnetrista City Council for 12 years, represented Minnetrista on the Pioneer-Sarah Creek Watershed Commission for 12 years, and was chair of the commission for 10 of those years.
+She served on the Minnetrista City Council for 12 years, and represented Minnetrista on the Pioneer-Sarah Creek Watershed Commission for 12 years — 10 of those years as its chair.
 She is immediate past chair of the Lake Minnetonka Conservation District and serves on a number of the district’s advisory committees.
 In 2011, she served on the Minnesota Department of Natural Resources’ Aquatic Invasive Species Prevention Task Force.
 She also is a member of the Hennepin County Surface Water Governance Task Force.
 Lisa is an active member in her church and her lake association up north.